reactioncommerce/reaction-docs/developer/themes/themes.md

 #### Step 2.2
 Enable `my:custom-theme` by **removing** the hashmark `#` in front of the line and save the file.

-The resulting `.meteor/packages` file should look like the following:
+The result of your modifications to `.meteor/packages` should look like the following:
 ```
 # Themes
 #reactioncommerce:default-theme